heredia-jeffrey/avl_vs_optimized_tree/README.md

 # avl_vs_optimized_tree
-Compares the performance of an AVL tree with an optimized tree
+Compares the performance of an AVL tree with an optimized tree.